QuantEcon/lecture-source-py/source/rst/arellano.rst

 Computation
 ===============

-Let's now compute an equilibrium of Arellano's model
+Let's now compute an equilibrium of Arellano's model.

-The equilibrium objects are the value function :math:`v(B, y)`, the associated default decision rule, and the pricing function :math:`q(B', y)`
+The equilibrium objects are the value function :math:`v(B, y)`, the associated default decision rule, and the pricing function :math:`q(B', y)`.

-We'll use our code to replicate Arellano's results
+We'll use our code to replicate Arellano's results.

-After that we'll perform some additional simulations
+After that we'll perform some additional simulations.

-The majority of the code below was written by `Chase Coleman <https://github.com/cc7768>`_
+The majority of the code below was written by `Chase Coleman <https://github.com/cc7768>`_.

 It uses a slightly modified version of the algorithm recommended by Arellano